ibm-cloud-docs/key-protect/restore-keys.md

 _Destroyed_ to the _Active_ key state, and you restore access to any data that was previously encrypted with the key.

+At this time, you are only able to restore root keys.
+Support is not available for restoring standard keys.

 You can restore a deleted key within 30 days of its deletion.
 This capability is available only for root keys that were previously imported to the service.
 {: note}